Hey Dashboard!: Supporting Voice, Text, and Pointing Modalities in Dashboard Onboarding: Study Design and Methodology

 \subsection{Study Procedure}

 Each session began with an introduction to the study goals and a request for informed consent regarding audio and screen recording.
-After receiving their consent, we asked participants to fill out a pre-questionnaire, containing a set of preliminary questions about their prior experience with visualizations, dashboards, and AI interfaces (summarized in Figure~\ref{fig:demographics_table}).
+After receiving their consent, we asked participants to complete a pre-questionnaire containing preliminary questions about their prior experience with visualizations, dashboards, and AI interfaces (summarized in Figure~\ref{fig:demographics_table}).